jungyu0413/jungyu0413/README.md

 📄 Submitted to CVPRW 2025

 ### [Study on Facial Composite Feature Analysis for Determining Subject Anxiety Levels on Low-Power Computing Modules (Summer Annual Conference of IEIE, 2024)](https://www.dbpia.co.kr/pdf/pdfView.do?nodeId=NODE11890880)
-A study on estimating subject tension using eye blinking and facial expression recognition on embedded systems.
+A study on estimating subject anxiety using eye blinking and facial expression recognition on embedded systems.
 📄 Published at IEIE Summer Annual Conference 2024